JayRovacsek/nix-config/README.md

 I'm totally missing some ideas, hopefully I'll add them with related links as they come back into my head.

 ![Would I recommend nixos?](./resources/recommend.jpg)

-## WIP: Dynamic user configs

-Just getting this out of my head for a minute but user configs that mean our inputs to a system could be described as:
-- System has a list of users
-- System has a list of modules
-- Users can have a list of excludes for modules Otherwise;
-  - Users have home-manager programs generated per system config
-  - Sometimes excluding modules where they are not required

-## Issues

-### VSCodium Config

-Since changing to vscodium on MacOs the configurations are not written correctly for user settings as per [this module](./modules/vscodium/default.nix) on Linux systems this works just fine however.

-A resolve exists in removing the following directories:
-- `rm -rf ~/.vscode-oss`
-- `rm -rf ~/Library/Application\ Support/VSCodium`
-Then symlinking the following folders as they have the correct config written:
-- `ln -s ~/.vscode ~/.vscode-oss`
-- `ln -s ~/Library/Application\ Support/Code ~/Library/Application\ Support/VSCodium`